Analyzing your brandBy Tom Dougherty

 Questions to Ask Yourself when Analyzing Brand Position

-We start the process by looking at every competitor
+We start the process of analyzing brand position by looking at every competitor.

 - What do they claim?

 - Who do they say they are for?